 Here are different scenarios where you might ask yourself how to keep your insulin cool.

-Again, as diabetics we often find ourselves in situations where we don’t have access to electricity to keep our insulin in the fridge.
-Whether you’re spending the day outside under high summer temperature, going on a road trip with your family, or taking a 12-hours plane, you need to keep your insulin cold without electricity.
+Again, as diabetics, we often find ourselves in situations where we don’t have access to electricity to keep our insulin in the fridge.
+Whether you’re spending the day outside under high summer temperatures, going on a road trip with your family, or taking a 12-hours plane, you need to keep your insulin cold without electricity.
 And again, the only way to do so is using an insulin cooler!

-When flying with insulin, take all of your insulin vials or pens in you carry-on on the plane with you.
+When flying with insulin, take all of your insulin vials or pens in your carry-on on the plane with you.
 Due to air travel pressure and hazardous temperature conditions, your insulin could suffer when traveling in your checked baggage.

-In order to go through airport security checks with all of your diabetic supplies, ask your doctors to fill out your diabetes travel letter.
+To go through airport security checks with all of your diabetic supplies, ask your doctors to fill out your diabetes travel letter.

 When going to the beach with diabetes, don’t forget to keep your insulin in a cooler or in your lunch bag to protect it from the heat.
 You’ll need to keep it protected from the sunlight too, so it’s a good idea to find some shade if possible.
-In any case, never leave your insulin in the car as it get too hot in there.
-If you’re using an insulin pump, Frio also makes cooling covers for insulin pump!
+In any case, never leave your insulin in the car as it gets too hot in there.
+If you’re using an insulin pump, Frio also makes cooling covers for insulin pumps!

 If you’re traveling with insulin for more than a month, you need to find an insulin cooler that is performant enough to keep your stocks of insulin at fridge temperature.

 All insulin manufacturers agree that insulin can stay unrefrigerated for a maximum duration of a month.
 After that time, it starts loosing its efficiency.
 Unopened insulin pens and vials need to be stored in the fridge, while your in-use open ones can stay at room temperature for a month and only need to be protected in case of high heat.